The abundant element holds a key to a net-zero future. But its economic viability depends critically on abundant, clean, cheap electricity.

 The costs and huge demands of green hydrogen

 Green hydrogen currently costs about US$5 per kilogram, almost five times the cost of hydrogen produced from natural gas.
 This reflects the prevailing cost of electrolysis equipment (which is expected to decline significantly) and the fact that about 50 kWh of electricity is consumed to produce one kg of green hydrogen.
 The energy needed to produce green hydrogen at scale is staggering — for example, to produce five Mt of electrolytic hydrogen per year would require approximately 60 GW of offshore wind capacity, or about 40 percent of Canada’s current total electrical generation capacity.
-Economic viability of green hydrogen therefore depends critically on abundant, clean, cheap electricity.
+Its economic viability therefore depends critically on abundant, clean, cheap electricity.

 Incentives to kickstart the industry